 Profits made from the purchasing of plots went towards the acquisition of sites for religious and educational purposes and also to relief of the poor and provision of bursaries for the Christchurch High School (today known as Hagley Community College).

 The first burial took place in November 1858.
 The deceased was George McIlraith, brother of Jane Deans who died at age 20.
 Burials continued in the cemetery up to 1980 with only a few burials and interments of ashes since then.

 Ownership of the cemetery was transferred to the Christchurch City Council in 1947 who have maintained the cemetery as one of the city's recognised 'green spaces'.
 Noteworthy people buried here include activist Kate Sheppard, Christchurch Mayor Tommy Taylor, artist John Gibb, architect Samuel Farr and members of the pioneer family, the Deans.

-More information on the Addington Cemetery can be found on the Christchurch City Libraries website.
+More information on the Addington Cemetery (external link) can be found on the Christchurch City Libraries website.